District of Columbia retrocession: 19th century

 Almost immediately after the Organic Act of 1801, Congress took up proposals for the return of the territory to the states.
 An 1803 bill introduced by John Bacon of Massachusetts was defeated 66–26; an 1804 bill from John Dawson of Virginia was rejected by a large majority without debate; an 1806 bill introduced by John Smilie of Pennsylvania was never brought up for a vote; and the same fate occurred to an 1820 bill introduced by William Darlington of Pennsylvania.
 Members of Congress proposed retrocession because they found disenfranchisement of the District's residents to be unacceptable.
-Members of Congress debated whether or not the District could be immediately returned without the consent of the residents and the legislatures of Maryland and Virginia.
+Members of Congress debated whether the District could be immediately returned without the consent of the residents and the legislatures of Maryland and Virginia.
 Some representatives rejected the idea of retrocession entirely and concluded that the Congress lacked the constitutional authority to return the territory.
 When debate began to be intertwined with calls to move the capital elsewhere, after the burning of the White House and Congress during the War of 1812, calls for retrocession began to subside.

 In 1822, the citizens of the District again began to desire a different political situation.
 A committee appointed by Washington City called on Congress to either make the area a territory or to retrocede it to the original states.
 That same year bills were introduced that would return Georgetown to Maryland and Alexandria to Virginia.